 Effective customer retention will improve your customer lifetime value, translating directly to an improved bottom line.
 It will also lead to a growing customer base, which over time leads to decreased acquisition costs through the power of good reputation and word-of-mouth advertising.

-If you want to grow your business in 2022 (and beyond), focus on improving your customer retention.
-It may take a little time, but you'll create a flywheel effect wherein every new and existing customer will add more value and growth to your business for the long haul.
+If you want to grow your business in 2023 (and beyond), focus on improving your customer retention.
+It may take a little time, but you'll create a flywheel effect where every new and existing customer will add more value and growth to your business for the long haul.